mbourd/mbourd/README.md

 <h1 align="center">Hi there 👋, I'm Maxime</h1>

-- 🔭 I’m currently working at DELTA RM

-- 🌱 I’m currently working with : ReactJS / MeteorJS / JavaScript / TypeScript / Cypress tests
+- 🌱 I’m currently working with : ReactJS / Next.js / JavaScript / TypeScript / Cypress tests

-- 🤝 I’m looking to join a team / opportunities
+- 🤝 I’m looking for a new position as Frontend or Full-stack

 - 📫 How to reach me **maxime.bourdin.tic@gmail.com**